 With the warmer weather we start venturing outdoors to go hiking, biking, and exploring.
 I love to encourage the kids to get outside and play in the fresh air.
 Unfortunately, there are times we may come along some poison ivy without notice and you need to know effective homemade treatments.
 These pesky little plants love to spread rashes all over the body, quickly.
-Learn how you can treat poison ivy with essential oils in these recipes.
+Learn how you can use essential oils for poison ivy can help prevent or relieve your discomfort.

 Table of Contents: